williamjohnstone/AutoRclone-Rewrite/Readme.md

 - [ ] Add debug logging
 - [x] Replace all prints with new logger
 - [x] Replace `sys.exit()` calls with messages with proper logging
+- [x] Implement my own transfer speed calculator as the speeds RClone is reporting seem to be off
+- [x] Retain amount transferred between SAs
+- [ ] Use RClone rc to calculate transfer amount instead of size of source

 *Instructions will be written once the rewrite is complete.*

 ## Changelog

+### 12th February 2020
+- Fixed divide by 0 bug in `helpers.calculate_transfer_eta()`
+- Removed decimal place in eta
+- Made sure source and destination paths are actually used
+- Reverted `Changed output to 2 decimals in helpers.convert_bytes_to_best_unit()`

 ### 11th February 2020
 - Changed output to 2 decimals in `helpers.convert_bytes_to_best_unit()`